 Ironically, they are often the women most mean to other women, such as their female colleagues and, particularly, their mother-in-laws and vulgarly label the men who maintain a close relationship with their mother as Mommy’s Boy.

 Since the 1950s, China’s practice in gender equality was ahead of the rest of the world with females encouraged to take the jobs traditionally done by men and received the same pay rate as their male counterparts.

-By then an emotionally selfish and mentally violent radicalised feminist movement had not yet spread to China from the West thus the gender relationship was rather healthy in which men warmly welcomed women to catch up and women sincerely appreciate men’s support.
+By then an emotionally selfish and mentally violent radicalised feminist movement had not yet spread to China from the West thus the gender relationship was rather healthy in which men warmly welcomed women to catch up and women sincerely appreciated men’s support.

 It is regrettable to see today this movement has been badly corrupted by a package of political correctness which dominates and poisons today’s world.
 And a ferocious and hypocritical Hillary Clinton is one of the major promoters of this wicked package during her visits to China.